abetusk/dev/projects/laser-spike/laser-spike.md

 **The LiPo battery has enough power to catch fire, explode and otherwise cause potentially sever bodily damage**.

-I personall believe the technology is safe enough to use (I am happy to wear the jackets I make) but shorts can cuase fires, water exposures can cause shorts or other potenially hazardous situations and battery puncture or rupture could cause severe bodily damage.
+I personally believe the technology is safe enough to use (I am happy to wear the jackets I make) but shorts can cause fires, water exposures can cause shorts or other potentially hazardous situations and battery puncture or rupture could cause severe bodily damage.

 Before I started using fuses as a safety measure, I've had wires explode and jackets catch fire because of shorts in my wiring (only in development,